MichalLytek/type-graphql/docs/interfaces.md

 }
 ```

-We can then use this "interface" in the object type class definition:
+We can then use this interface type class like an interface in the object type class definition:

 ```typescript
 @ObjectType({ implements: IPerson })